-St Paul Como Park the best free park in America
+St Paul Como Park, the Best Free Park in America

-There is a beautiful park that was built in 1873, that is located on the west side of St Paul, Como Park, almost on the border of Minneapolis that is one of the best places to visit and spend a day with your family or even by yourself.
+There is a beautiful park built in 1873.
+The park is located on the west side of St Paul, Como Park, almost on the border of Minneapolis that is one of the best places to visit and spend a day with your family or even by yourself.

 Como park includes a great conservatory, a very good zoo, Como town kids rides, a Japanese garden, a golf course, several picnic areas, a beautiful lake, meeting rooms and party rooms for weddings and birthday parties, and it's all free except the golf, party rooms and the rides.

 They have a donation box when you go into the Como park conservatory and zoo area, but if you don't have the money, you don't have to pay.
 When they changed it to donation instead of charging, their revenue more that doubled.

 Years ago they charged $2 to get into the conservatory and the zoo.
 They changed the charge and went to free.
 It was an amazing decision.
 They put in a big steel and glass box where you could donate instead of paying.
 When they did this the money they were taking in increased over three times as when they were charging.

 Many people, myself included have no problem tossing in a $5 bill to get in and enjoy the zoo and conservatory.

 The picnic areas are all free to use.
 The tennis courts are free.
 The lake is free to fish in and there a couple miles of walking trails throughout the area.

 The Como Park Conservatory

 This is without a doubt one of my favorite places.
 I love to take pictures and have taken over 400,000 picture over the past 20 years.
 Many of them have been at this park.
 The conservatory changes its flowers in the sunken garden room four times per year.
 All the pictures in this article are pictures I have taken over the years.